softwaresaved/international-survey/README.md

 * **random**: Indicate that the questions need to be randomised.
 Works only when several questions sharing the same `answer_file` AND the same `code` (without including the number) AND if the questions is 'Y/N/NA' or 'Likert.
 The only value it can takes is 'Y'.
 There is no need to specify anything when 'other' is not wanted.

+* **public*: Indicate if the data on this question will be made publicly available.
+This option has no impact on the analysis perfomed after the survey is done, and only impact the shared dataset.
+The only value it can takes is a 'N'.

 * **source**: If a specific resource (e.g. a list on Wikipedia, a government policy doc, etc.) was used to generate a list of potential answers, please reference it here.

 * **comment**: Any comments that you wish to make.